-The Politics of Soul Food
+The Politics of Southern Food

 I never imagined the saying “you are what you eat” could have much to do with politics, but now it seems pretty self evident.